 Development of plankton models vs advances in empirical science

-The foundation of most existing plankton models dates back more than 50 years (e.g., 28,29,30,31), with the classic nutrient-phytoplankton-zooplankton (NPZ) model 32 that forms the core of all major plankton ecosystem models now surpassing 30 years.
+The foundation of most existing plankton models dates back more than 50 years (e.g., 28,29,30,31), with the classic nutrient-phytoplankton-zooplankton (NPZ) model 32 that forms the core of all major plankton ecosystem models now surpassing 30 years of use.
 Over this period, the science of marine ecology and related aspects of research have undergone profound transformations, much allied with applications of molecular biology (e.g., 33).
 Conceptual shifts, such as the recognition of the microbial loop 34,35, the viral shunt 36, the microbial carbon pump 37, predator and viral derived population dynamics 38, mixotrophy and the mixoplankton paradigm 39,40, alongside more general developments like ecological stoichiometry 41 and recognition of the broad scope of resource acquisition processes 4 and species interactions, have collectively resulted in radical advances in our understanding of plankton ecology.
 Such advances have prompted calls for fundamental revisions of plankton modelling approaches (e.g., 42,43) but these have only partially materialised.

 Specific advances (e.g., in simulating multi-stressor impacts 44, phytoplankton biodiversity 45, stoichiometric modulation of predation 46) have, by-and-large, not been included into mainstream ecosystem models.
 This is presumably because these innovations were not thought to make a sufficient improvement to justify the effort and computational cost of their implementation and/or because of a scarcity of numeric data for their configuration and validation.
 Indeed, the reason for the relative simplicity of extant models lies not solely with aspirations for simplicity and reduction (i.e., application of Occam’s razor); a key problem invariably highlighted by plankton modelers is the lack of robust numeric data needed to aid in the construction and testing of alternative model formulations 47.
-Empirical science does, however, offer extensive phenomenological understanding of the plankton, and these forms of data are at variance with the core conceptual underpinnings of plankton models.
+Empirical science does, however, offer extensive phenomenological understanding of plankton, and these forms of data are at variance with the core conceptual underpinnings of plankton models.

 The vast majority of exploratory developments in plankton models have focused on phytoplankton, a group that we now realise is confounded by historic inclusion of the photo-phagotrophic mixoplankton 40.
-This means that the ‘phytoplankton’, and also a fair proportion of the ‘protist- (or micro-) zooplankton’, actually includes organisms that act simultaneously as primary producers and consumers.
-The dual functionality of plankton that simultaneously produce and consume organic matter poses as profound a challenge to traditional plankton models as it can get.
+This means that the ‘phytoplankton’, and also a fair proportion of the ‘protist- (or micro-) zooplankton’, actually include organisms that act simultaneously as primary producers and consumers.
+The dual functionality of plankton that simultaneously produce and consume organic matter poses a profound a challenge to traditional plankton models.
 Equally fundamental perhaps, given the long-standing interest in the biological carbon pump in plankton models 48, 49, 50, 51, are the well-recognized issues surrounding the descriptions of zooplankton ecophysiology 52, which still remain unresolved over a decade later 53.
 To these we can add the role of viruses 54, the microbial carbon pump 37 and the roles of prokaryotic functional guilds 55, 56, none of which are usually incorporated in these models.
-At the levels of physiology, challenges include such fundamental aspects as the arrangement of the consumer model equations 57, making unrealistic assumptions over fixed predator:prey size ratios 58, and handling multiple-prey types 59, 60.
+At the levels of physiology, challenges include such fundamental aspects as the arrangement of the consumer model equations 57, making unrealistic assumptions over fixed predator to prey size ratios 58, and handling multiple-prey types 59, 60.

 Developments in ecosystem-focussed plankton modelling, and indeed textbooks on plankton, take a long time to catch up with empirical discovery in plankton physiology and ecology.
 We are concerned that the evident gap between empirical plankton research and modelling is widening still further.
 This poses the distinct risk that tools required to manage and safeguard regional to planetary-scale ecology and biogeochemical consequences are not fit for the task at hand.